ciaala/vulkan_engine_cpp/engine/doc/modules/SceneRenderer.rst

 A set of vertices are drawn as a surface and are mapped into a texture through the UV map.
 Some of the vertices can be part of another surface.
 Multiple surfaces can use the same texture if we unroll the 3d to a single image file.
-**what is the name of this technique ?**
+**What is the name of this technique ?**

-In a complex object, there can be part with different textures attached togheter.
+In a complex object, there can be part with different textures attached together.

 *Should we write/use a fragment shader that supports multiple textures ?*
 *Should we just split the object in multiple sub blocks connected together.*
-Up town both these problems should be resolved with composition of multiple rendering block.
+Up to now both these problems should be resolved with composition of multiple rendering block.

 Binding {VX, UV, TX}
 --------------------